Mesenteric Ischemia – Quick Consult

 Definition

 Mesenteric ischemia is a reduction in intestinal blood flow.
-There are four causes of mesenteric ischemia: arterial emboli, arterial thrombosis, venous thrombosis or non-occlusive ischemia.
+There are four causes of mesenteric ischemia: arterial emboli, arterial thrombosis, venous thrombosis and non-occlusive ischemia.
 Mesenteric ischemia may lead to sepsis, bowel infarction, and death.
-If diagnosis takes place before infarction occurs mortality is low.
-Diagnoses made after infarction results in mortality ranging between 70%-90%.
+If diagnosis takes place before infarction occurs, mortality is low.
+Diagnosis made after infarction results in mortality ranging between 70%-90%.
 Vague nonspecific symptoms make this a challenge to diagnose.

 Intestinal ischemia can be divided into acute and chronic, based upon the rate of onset and the degree to which blood flow is compromised.
 Acute mesenteric ischemia refers to the sudden onset of intestinal hypoperfusion, which can be due to occlusive or nonocclusive obstruction of arterial or venous blood flow.
 Chronic mesenteric ischemia (also called intestinal angina) refers to episodic or constant intestinal hypoperfusion, which usually develops in patients with mesenteric atherosclerotic disease.